Baku City Circuit

 The Baku City Circuit (Bakı Şəhər Halqası) is a motor racing street circuit located in Baku, Azerbaijan constructed near Baku Boulevard.
-A lap of the circuit is 6.003 km, making it the third-longest circuit on the Formula One calendar (after Circuit de Spa-Francorchamps and Jeddah Street Circuit).
+A lap of the circuit is 6.003 km, making it the fourth-longest circuit on the Formula One calendar (after Circuit de Spa-Francorchamps, Jeddah Street Circuit and Las Vegas Strip Circuit).
 The inaugural Formula One race at the circuit was the 2016 European Grand Prix and its support events.
 A year later, in 2017, the circuit held the inaugural Azerbaijan Grand Prix.
 The event is organised by Baku City Circuit Operation Company (Bakı Şəhər Halqası Əməliyyat Şirkəti).